TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

 ```

-Indexed vector values are 'lvalues', that is you can assign to them.
-If
+Indexed vector values are 'lvalues' ('left-values'), that is something that can be on
+  the left-side of an assignment expression.
+Simply put, an 'lvalue' is something that a
-  you assign to a position beyond the length of the vector, the vector
+  new value can be assigned to.
+If you assign a value to a position beyond the last position
-  will be automatically extended to a length sufficient to accommodate
+  of the current vector, that vector will be automatically extended to a length sufficient
-  the last position indexed.
-Retrieving a position beyond the length of
+  to accommodate the last position indexed.
+Retrieving a position beyond the current last
-  the vector will return the missing value indicator `NA`.
+  position of the vector will return the missing value indicator `NA`.

 ```
 x <- 1 : 10